sphinx-doc/sphinx/doc/config.rst

    toctree.
 Use this setting to suppress the warning that is normally emitted in that case.

+.. confval:: exclude_dirs

+   A list of directory names, relative to the source directory, that are to be excluded from the search for source files.

+   .. versionadded:: 0.2.1

+.. confval:: pygments_style

+   The style name to use for Pygments highlighting of source code.
+Default is ``'sphinx'``, which is a builtin style designed to match Sphinx' default style.

+   .. versionchanged:: 0.2.1
+      If the value is a fully-qualified name of a custom Pygments style class, this is then used as custom style.

+.. confval:: templates_path

+   A list of paths that contain extra templates (or templates that overwrite builtin templates).

+.. confval:: template_bridge

+   A string with the fully-qualified name of a callable (or simply a class) that returns an instance of :class:`~sphinx.application.TemplateBridge`.
+This instance is then used to render HTML documents, and possibly the output of other builders (currently the changes builder).

 .. confval:: add_function_parentheses

    A boolean that decides whether parentheses are appended to function and